Amplituhedron: Description

 When subatomic particles interact, different outcomes are possible.
-The evolution of the various possibilities is called a "tree" and the probability of a given outcome is called its scattering amplitude.
-According to the principle of unitarity, the sum of the probabilities for every possible outcome is 1.
+The evolution of the various possibilities is called a "tree", and the probability amplitude of a given outcome is called its scattering amplitude.
+According to the principle of unitarity, the sum of the probabilities (the squared moduli of the probability amplitudes) for every possible outcome is 1.

 The on-shell scattering process "tree" may be described by a positive Grassmannian, a structure in algebraic geometry analogous to a convex polytope, that generalizes the idea of a simplex in projective space.
 A polytope is the n-dimensional analogue of a 3-dimensional polyhedron, the values being calculated in this case are scattering amplitudes, and so the object is called an amplituhedron.

 Using twistor theory, Britto–Cachazo–Feng–Witten recursion (BCFW recursion) relations involved in the scattering process may be represented as a small number of twistor diagrams.
 These diagrams effectively provide the recipe for constructing the positive Grassmannian, i.e. the amplituhedron, which may be captured in a single equation.
 The scattering amplitude can thus be thought of as the volume of a certain polytope, the positive Grassmannian, in momentum twistor space.